 About the Department of Radiation Oncology

-- Our professional staff consists of six full-time physicians, five physicists and seven residents.
+- Our professional staff consists of six full-time physicians, five medical physicists, five dosimetrists and seven residents.

-- Treatment planning is done utilizing Pinnacle, Eclipse, and Brainlab.
+- Treatment planning is done utilizing RayStation software.

-- CT and MRI are available for diagnosis and radiotherapy planning in the Diagnostic Radiology Department.
+- Diagnostic CT and MRI are also available for radiotherapy planning in the Diagnostic Radiology Department.

 About the Residency Program